TokisanGames/Terrain3D/doc/docs/platforms.md

 ## D3D12

-The Forward+ Direct3D 12 renderer was recently merged into Godot 4.3 and is not yet supported by Terrain3D.
-Early testing shows artifacts.
+The Forward+ Direct3D 12 renderer was recently merged into Godot 4.3.
+TextureArrays are not fully supported yet (no mipmaps).
+Follow [Issue 529](https://github.com/TokisanGames/Terrain3D/issues/529) for progress.

 ## Metal

-Support for Apple's Metal for iOS and macOS was recently merged into Godot 4.4-dev1.
+Support for Apple's Metal for iOS and macOS was merged into Godot 4.4-dev1.
 It is not yet supported by Terrain3D.
 No testing has been done.

 ## Mobile

-The Forward Vulkan Mobile renderer is fully supported in Terrain3D.
+The Forward Vulkan Mobile renderer is fully supported.

 ## Compatibility